• Skip to primary navigation

 It seems a shame to throw the marinade away.
 There are two things you could do with it:

-• My hubby loves onions in any shape or form, so I just tip all the marinade into a saucepan and let it simmer gently until the onions are nice and soft and serve the onions as a side with the fish (don’t tell anyone 🙂 )
+• My hubby loves onions in any shape or form, so I tip all the marinade into a saucepan and let it simmer gently until the onions are nice and soft and serve the onions as a side with the fish (don't tell anyone 🙂 )

-How to make fish milanese
+How to make fish Milanese

-Start off by mixing finely diced onion, lemon juice and olive oil in a large flat dish.
+Start by mixing finely diced onion, lemon juice and olive oil in a large flat dish.
 Submerge the fish fillets in the marinade.
 Cover and set aside for an hour (image 1 below).

 Steps for making fish milanese